🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur

 Too Much Heat - Don’t overcook your source material.
 Stay away from excessively high heat that might slightly increase yield but can greatly decrease the terpene profile by vaporizing them off the rosin.

 Too Much Pressure - More is not always better.
 Most beginners have a tendency to overdo the pressure.
 Learn how to properly calculate psi and start on the low end and gradually work up through experimentation.
-Learn how to determine your PSI in this blog post.
+Learn how to calculate Platen PSI here.

 Not Gradually Increasing Pressure - Don’t apply full pressure within the first few seconds of a press.
 Rather, increase pressure in increments, which will allow the maximum amount of rosin to flow.
 You’ll develop a feel for this over time.